Why hello there my lovely!

 Books were the beginning of the end of my brains boredom.

 In reading I found freedom.
 The first book to speak to me (not literally – I’m not that kind of eccentric) was one my dear father had to crawl under the dining room table to present me with – a book on cloud types.
-I promptly fell in love with cumulonimbus clouds and that was the beginning of my life as a rock star.
-Ok supernerd, whatever.
+It must have been quite a scene to see this respected business leader and champion athlete crunching his 6″ frame under a dining room chair to read a tiny book to his tiny daughter, but that’s one of the myriad ways my father is so great.
+I promptly fell in love with the books description of cumulonimbus clouds and that was the beginning of my life as a supernerd.

-At 8 years old I had a reading age of 13 and was the youngest in my class but in the top 1% of whatever international standardised tests they do.
-(I dont know who they are – the CIA?
+At 8 years old I had a reading age of 13 and was the youngest in my class but the top 2% of whatever international standardised tests they do.
+(I don’t know who they are – the CIA?
 FBI?
 BBC?)
-But while it’s all good and well to have a nice brain, my social skills weren’t working as they ought to have been and in more recent years we have concluded there is a high chance I may have high functioning Aspergers syndrome.
+And while it’s nice to have a nice brain, my social skills weren’t working as they ought to have been and in more recent years it was confirmed I have high functioning Aspergers syndrome.

-Further exacerbating my super awkward un-socialness, at twelve I was moved up a grade in school and took classes with 15-18yr olds, becoming teachers aide marking English work and homework.
+Further exacerbating my super awkward un-socialness, at twelve I was accelerated in school and took classes two years up with 15-18yr olds, becoming teachers aide marking English work and homework.
 This didn’t help my social awkwardness much but I did have truly genuine and warm hearted classmates and experiences there, and found a best friend who also loved reading.

-Moving from that cosy school started my rebellious streak.
-By fourteen I was dating aspiring hackers (yes, some of the clique later went into cyber security) and online enough to be using Raven as my regular handle, and when I moved to Australia at 15 it stuck and has stayed ever since.
+Moving away from that cosy school started my rebellious streak.
+By fourteen I was dating aspiring hackers (yes, some of the clique later went into cyber security) and online enough to be using Raven as my name, so when I moved to Australia at 15 years old it stuck and has stayed ever since.
 The Curious Raven was born, and media Raven as we know her, I guess.

-School wasn’t enough for my mind any more – it was too social and academically slow paced, so I dove into the world of work four days after my 18th birthday by moving to Hong Kong and walking off the plane into my modelling agency who promptly booked me two months of work.
+School wasn’t enough for my mind any more – it was too social and academically slow paced, so I dove into the world of work by moving to Hong Kong and walking off the plane into my modelling agency, who promptly booked me two months of work.
 Quite unexpectedly I must say, since I had looked like Mowgli for most of my life… but it’s amazing what braces and a pair of tweezers will do for a girl.
 All I have to do now is remember to keep my moustache at bay.

 Many years later, after law studies, dipping my toe into real estate, living in other countries and forgiving myself my weaknesses while embracing my strengths, I’ve discovered what works for me and am happy.

-It’s still an ongoing journey of course; I have to get my physical fitness up to warrior woman standards and work hard on nurturing and growing some of the lovely ideas I’ve planted, including my absolutely adored corsetry brand Pearls & Arsenic and book on Victorian Hong Kong, but life is an ebb and flow process for all of us and this is my little path so far.
+It’s still an ongoing journey of course; I have to get my physical fitness up to warrior woman standards and work hard on nurturing and growing some of the lovely ideas I’ve planted, including my absolutely adored corsetry brand Pearls & Arsenic and my fashion blog that emails a free monthly fashion curation- Corsets & Couture, but life is an ebb and flow process for all of us and this is my little path so far.

 I’m sure you know the other bits but I’ll include my old bio from the original RegencyGirl blog just for nostalgias sake…